Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2018-03-18-yi-an-music-club.md

 [#DailyLifeOfYiAnBoys](https://weibo.com/p/100808bf13d14673176f6dffac5481debd621e)
 This is an activity which the reporter LIN Mo defined as “solemn and nasty”, this is a video with “special smell” from Mr. Leader. :point_right:🏻 Today's benefit of “knapsack raiding 1.0” is on-line with cuteness.
 Have a nice weekend. (∩_∩)
 [◉ Flash Show Video](http://www.miaopai.com/show/7NPburJU9TD7V9Kv~ORBJD1vy18b-~pwPZMDkQ__.htm)

+Note:
+1. This video is also on Bilibili: [◉ Yi An Music Club – Knapsack raiding 1.0](https://www.bilibili.com/video/av20923133)
+1. There is another video on Bilibili on 27th March: [◉ Yi An Music Club – Knapsack raiding 2.0](https://www.bilibili.com/video/av21304682)